 What is it?

-Funding for artists, artistic groups and artist-led organisations to undertake the research, development and creation of new work that enables a step change in their practice and profile.
+First run in 2019, the Jerwood New Work Fund offers funding for artists, artistic groups and artist-led organisations to undertake the research, development and creation of new work to enable a step-change in their practice and profile.

 It aims to advance artistic practice by encouraging applicants to investigate the creative process and take risks that lead to the development of unique new works destined to connect with a public audience.

 This fund is focused on the initial creation process, but can support the full artistic cycle from the initial idea through to presentation.
 As with all our work, the priority is to support artists’, curators’ and/or producers’ professional development, so we expect all proposals to demonstrate a significant step-change in your practice and/or career growth.
 At the point of application, you should have clear objectives for what you want to achieve with Jerwood Arts funding, but you may not yet know what the final outcome is, such as where and when the work will be presented.

 We particularly welcome applications for: